pokepark/PokemonRaidBot/README.md

 ## Trainer settings

-The command '/trainer' allows users of the bot to change their trainer data like team and level.
+The command '/trainer' allows users of the bot to change their trainer data like team, level, trainercode and trainername.
 It is also used to share a message that allows trainers to modify their trainer data like team and level to another chat.
 To share this message, every chat specified in the raid sharing list like SHARE_CHATS are used.

 With `TRAINER_CHATS` you can specify additional chats which should appear as buttons too for sharing the trainer message.